One-sided H\"older regularity of global weak solutions of negative order dispersive equations

-and while this $\phi$ is not of compact support, both it, and its derivatives, are integrable on $(0,T)\times \R$ and so by an approximation argument it can be used in \eqref{eq: secondPartOfL2Contraction} (the compact support of $\theta$ means the singularity of $m(t)$ at $t=0$ is not seen).
+and while this $\phi$ is not of compact support, both it, and its derivatives, are integrable on $(0,T)\times \R$ and so by an approximation argument it can be used in \eqref{eq: secondPartOfL2Contraction}.
 By similar arguments as those following \eqref{eq: definitionOfPhi} we find also here that the second integral in \eqref{eq: secondPartOfL2Contraction} is non-positive, and so we may remove it.
 Letting then $\theta$ approximate $\mathbbm{1}_{(0,T)}$ in a similar (smooth) manner as done by the sequence \eqref{eq: thetaWhichApproximatesInterval}, we may from \eqref{eq: secondPartOfL2Contraction} conclude